rdfhdt/hdt-cpp/libhdt/README.md

 The tool provides three main command line tools:

 - The tool `rdf2hdt` converts an RDF file to HDT format.
-The format of the input file will be NTriples by default, although it can be set by using the "-f" (format) flag.
+The format of the input file will be NTriples by default, although it can be set by using the `-f` (format) flag.
 It is also possible to fine tune the internal format of the HDT file using a configfile.
 Several configfile examples are provided under the directory "presets" of the distribution.
 ```
 $ rdf2hdt [options] <RDF input file> <HDT output file>
 	-h			This help
 	-i			Also generate index to solve all triple patterns.
 	-c	<configfile>	HDT Config options file
 	-o	<options>	HDT Additional options (option1=value1;option2=value2;...)
 	-f	<format>	Format of the RDF input (ntriples, nquad, n3, turtle, rdfxml)
 	-B	"<base URI>"	Base URI of the dataset.
 	-V	Prints the HDT version number.
 	-p	Prints a progress indicator.